 7. Relationship between the Board and the DG

 7.1 The Board and the DG will work together in a way that:

 - demonstrates mutual respect

 - draws on their respective skills, knowledge and perspectives

-- ensures that the Commission’s policies, plans and strategies are implemented throughout the organisation through effective communication and the translation of board decisions into more detailed department plans and working methods
+- ensures that the Board’s policies, plans and strategies are implemented throughout the organisation through effective communication and the translation of Board decisions into more detailed department plans and working methods

-- ensures sharing of information about the Commission and the context in which it operates
+- ensures sharing of information about the organisation and the context in which it operates

 - recognises the clear separation between governance and management roles and responsibilities

 - enables an active and ongoing dialogue about the organisation’s current performance and future direction